krobelus/rate-experiments/README.md

 Here we clarify which reason deletions are actually problematic.

-Deleting a reason clause generally shrinks the trail.
+In general, deleting a reason clause shrinks the trail.
 However, if, and only if there is another clause that can act as reason for the same literal at any point during unit propagation after removing the reason clause, then the set of literals in the trail does not change.
 We call this special case a *redundant reason deletion*, and the other case a *non-redundant reason deletion*.
 An simple example for a redundant reason deletion would